MoatazAbdAlmageed/MoatazAbdAlmageed/README.md

-Back-End Web Developer specializing in PHP and Laravel.
-Experienced in building scalable and secure web applications, designing RESTful APIs, and optimizing database performance with MySQL and MongoDB.
-Proficient in integrating third-party services, implementing authentication systems, and enhancing application security.
-Familiar with front-end technologies such as HTML, CSS, JavaScript, React, and Angular, allowing seamless collaboration with front-end teams.
-Additionally, knowledgeable in DevOps practices, including server management, CI/CD pipelines, and Docker.
+Back-End Web Developer specializing in PHP and Laravel, with experience building scalable, secure applications and designing RESTful APIs.
+Skilled in MySQL, MongoDB, and third-party integrations.
+Proficient in authentication, security, and familiar with HTML, CSS, JavaScript, React, and Angular for effective front-end collaboration.
+Also familiar with basic DevOps practices such as Docker, server setup, and CI/CD pipelines.

 ## Skills